mattstuhring/concert_clue/README.md

 ##What technologies did it use?
 The site uses a Node.js Express server, jQuery, Google's Materialize Framework, Knex.js, Joi.js, PostgreSQL, request-promise, and bcrypt-as-promised.

-##What was the most valuable piece of Customer feedback you received?
-Working on a team is an invaluable experience as it provides different perspectives to the development process and a better final product that incorporates those perspectives.
-Keeping each team member supplied with a clearly defined list of projects to complete where those mini projects fit together in a cohesive whole is a critical portion of team work.

-##What was the biggest challenge?
-The biggest challenge we faced was correctly identifying which routes the server would need to accommodate each feature of the site and connecting the client to those routes in an efficient manner.